Mother Goose Cottage

 Consider the idea of somewhere so right for you - that you find yourself coming back year after year.
 Steppes Farm is just that kind of place.

 Our farm and 3 self-catering holiday cottages are set in 20 acres of an area of outstanding natural beauty.
 The farmhouse and luxuriously furnished barn conversions nestle into the countryside, right on the edge of wild and romantic Bodmin Moor - just five miles from the breathtaking Cornish coast.
-You will find our lovely accommodation in North Cornwall near the towns of Tintagel and Boscastle.
+You will find our lovely accommodation in North Cornwall near the towns of Tintagel, Camelford and Boscastle.

 Luxurious, light and airy Mother Goose Cottage is where contemporary meets traditional.
 A hay-barn converted to the highest standard to maximise its charm and comfort - the stunning downstairs bathroom has a fabulous chromotherapy walk-in rainfall shower - admire the wonderful Ash staircase with glass risers, a credit to the local craftsmen who created it.
 You will fall in love with the large lounge which has a romantic coal burning stove and wonderfully cosy armchairs.
 Mother Goose Cottage has its own spring water supply - excellent to drink and makes a delicious cup of tea !!